 Physical distancing measures are still important in public spaces when you're around people you do not know.
 Keep your distance if possible when indoors, and it is recommended that those that have not yet been fully vaccinated continue wearing masks when in public spaces indoors.

 Sanitize, Sanitize, Sanitize

 Each winery will have sanitizing stations at the entrances and exits, as well as other areas throughout.
-So, when you arrive be sure to use the sanitizer and don’t worry if you already used some at the last winery, it’s better to be safe than sorry.
-So sanitize upon arrival and again when you depart.
 The staff will also ensure that common areas and high touch surfaces are cleaned after each group.

 Guided Wine Tours

 Booking a wine tour with a guide is the easiest way to have a safe and enjoyable experience.
 Guides have inside knowledge about the area, the wineries, the wine AND will get you around safely.
 Click here for a list of wine tour companies that are currently operating in Kelowna.